When you study equine science with Charles Sturt University, there’s no telling how far you’ll go.

 I grew up in inner-city Sydney and learned to ride at the Centennial Parklands Equestrian Centre, but moved down to Wagga Wagga in 2013 to study.
 I completed my Bachelor of Equine Science in 2015 and in 2017 began my Bachelor of Science (Honours), which I handed in last month for marking.
 I am now living in Albury while my partner completes his Bachelor of Physiotherapy with Charles Sturt.

 I’ve always been a horse-loving girl, and my parents would let me go to pony camp every school holidays, which quickly became weekly lessons and I eventually owned my own horse.
 When I’m not out at the stables or in a paddock, I love visiting art galleries, going on bushwalks and finding new spots for wild swimming (swimming in natural places like rivers and rock pools).

-Studying equine science with CSU
+Studying equine science

 2018 Rural Women’s Gathering in Merimbula